Strictly’s Ellie Goldstein addresses concern that she was ‘upset’ after first dance

 She concluded with: “Yes, I have Down syndrome, but it doesn’t define me.
 Not even close.
 It’s actually the least interesting thing about me.”

-No one will be eliminated from the show this weekend, with the judges’ votes from last night being carried over to next weekend’s shows on Saturday and Sunday.
+No one was eliminated from the show this weekend, with the judges’ votes being carried over to next weekend’s shows on Saturday and Sunday.

 Join our commenting forum